-Particularly for higher value sales, if you come across too junior, the likelihood is that senior decision makers won’t engage with you.
-That’s also part of rapport below.
+Particularly for higher value sales, if you come across too junior, the likelihood is that senior decision-makers won’t engage with you.
+That’s also part of the rapport below.
 If you have a young, squeaky high pitched voice, perhaps try to lower your tone and slow down.
 It’s important to

 - believe what you have is worthy and

 - believe that you are on the same level as the prospect and not subordinate.